scala-js/scala-js/linker/shared/src/main/scala/org/scalajs/linker/backend/wasmemitter/README.md

 * The [GC extension](https://github.com/WebAssembly/gc)
 * The [exception handling proposal](https://github.com/WebAssembly/exception-handling)
+* The [JS string builtins proposal](https://github.com/WebAssembly/js-string-builtins) (currently with polyfills, so it is not required)

 All our heap values are allocated as GC data structures.
 We do not use the linear memory of WebAssembly at all.